 Turns out, believe it or not, it's bad for the jerk, too.
 Or at least for their organization.
 Those jerky behaviors, can cause a lot of damage at work.
 So, just in case you ever slip into jerkdom yourself (I know I've done it a few times), here's why you should rethink your unfiltered and unpleasant ways.

-First, being a jerk puts everyone around you in a bad mood.
-Bad moods aren't conducive to good work.
+Being a jerk puts everyone around you in a bad mood, and bad moods aren't conducive to good work.
 In fact, they lead to complaining, gossiping, and focusing on how awful the jerk is.
 These emotions are contagious, so pretty soon you'll have more people in your organization spending more time grousing than working.
 And when they do get back to work, they won't be doing their best work.
 Why?
 Because a bad mood affects our ability to focus and be productive.
 So, decreasing productivity.
 A bad thing.

 Worst of all, when you behave like a jerk -- ridiculing others, dismissing their ideas, sometimes just excluding them -- you're evoking a threat response in your team members' brains.
 This is a lot more costly than you might think.
 As Amy Cuddy and her research colleagues reported, it "can undermine cognitive potential, creativity, and problem-solving, and cause employees to get stuck and even disengage."
 People who feel discounted limit their commitment and engagement, even if they aren't aware of it.
 David Rock, an expert in the effect of brain science on modern management practices explains: "Humans cannot think creatively, work well with others, or make informed decisions when their threat responses are on high alert."
 So these jerky behaviors actually dumb your people down: decreasing creativity, interfering with intellect, and blocking problem-solving abilities.
 Not.
 Good.
 Ever.

 There's no question that stress levels are higher than ever at work.
-The best of us, under that much stress, can sometimes act like a jerk.
-But this is no excuse to treat one another badly.
-And, as it turns out, if you're a jerk at work, you'll pay the price.
+The best of us, under that much stress, can sometimes act like a jerk, but this is no excuse to treat one another badly.
+It should come as no surprise that if you're a jerk at work, you'll pay the price.